 “Excellent!
 Is she on her way?”

 “That’s too bad, slave.”
 The smoke receded into the mirror and the ice coffin covered the man’s face, shutting off his bone-chilling scream from the world.

 I dream.
-I dream of a room filled with pillars of stone.
-I dream of blood running along a cold marble floor.
-I dream of a girl of royal bearing.
+I dream of a room filled with pillars of stone, of blood running along a cold marble floor, of a girl of royal bearing.
 I dream of her dead.
 This is the dream the stones grant to me.
 It is their gift.

 There is some dark purpose behind her.
-It slithers along like a snake.
 Smoke and ice are its garments.
 The stones plead with me to save them.
 Their anguished sounds fill my ears.
 Their pain seethes through my veins as the red haired girl approaches a large stone in the center of the room.
 As she lays her hands on the stone, the dark purpose rushes in and consumes it.
 I hear the last cry of the stones before they are silenced forever.

 The room collapses in on her.
 There is no roar as the stones fall.
 There is no crack as they smash into the marble floor.
 There is only silence, terrifying silence.
-As my dark space falls in on me and the darkness flees from my body, I would only ask one question.
-How can the decision of one girl cause so much devastation?
+As my dark space falls in on me, the darkness flees my body.

 Here the stones come.
 They are silent.
-It is as if they are grieving as they bury me beneath them.
+They grieve as they bury me.
 I do so miss their voices.